Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Fulham Gardens' median income among taxpayers is $49,698.
-The average income for the suburb is $70,076.
-This places Fulham Gardens slightly above the national average.
-In comparison, Greater Adelaide has a median income of $54,808 and an average income of $66,852.
+AreaSearch's latest postcode level ATO data for financial year 2023 reports Fulham Gardens' median income among taxpayers at $49,698 and an average of $70,076.
+Nationally, these figures are slightly above average.
+Comparing to Greater Adelaide's median of $54,808 and average of $66,852 shows similar trends.
 Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $54,071 (median) and $76,243 (average).
-According to Census 2021 income data, household, family, and personal incomes in Fulham Gardens rank modestly, between the 41st and 42nd percentiles.
-Income analysis shows that 30.1% of the community (2,180 individuals) falls within the $1,500 - $2,999 earnings band, a pattern also seen at regional levels where 31.8% occupy this range.
+Census 2021 income data ranks household, family, and personal incomes in Fulham Gardens between the 41st and 42nd percentiles.
+Income analysis reveals that 30.1% of individuals earn between $1,500 - 2,999, reflecting regional patterns where 31.8% occupy this range.
 After housing expenses, 86.5% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the 6th decile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income